The Most Spectacular Holiday Light Displays in NYC

 107 Sharrotts Road

 Joe DiMartino and his family have transformed their house into a Christmas wonderland annually in honor of DiMartino's wife, Debra Ann, who was killed on 9/11.
 The display covers every square inch of the property and allows revelers to gawk at tableaus like Mrs. Claus baking gingerbread, a nativity scene, and more.
-New this year, an ice skating rink.
+Santa's even reportedly stopping by.
 Donations are collected for Staten Island University Hospital's pediatric cancer ward.

 How to get there: While a car is the optimal form of transportation on the Island, the X22 bus drops you about 4 minutes from the house.